 How much should I be able to Front Squat?
 A question of benchmarking

 I believe benchmarking is a good thing and gives athletes guidance on what they should strive to progress towards.

-Benchmarks, in my opinion, are not necessarily about chasing numbers, it’s a structured approach to getting from point A to B and then from point B to C and so on.
+Benchmarking, in my opinion, is not necessarily about chasing numbers, it’s a structured approach to getting from point A to B and then from point B to C and so on.

 We use benchmarking all the time, with our younger athletes who just start out engaging in strength training, we benchmark the Front Squat technique and evaluate the key points of the technical execution.

 Once all boxes are checked on the Front Squat technique we add extra weight, that can start with an unloaded bar and progress to extra resistance, which is most of the times as little as 40% of their body weight.

 - Front Squatting 40% of their body weight

 The athletes are working towards the benchmarks I have outlined in the article What Do Front Squats Develop and Why You Need To Do Them

 Have a look at the table below

 Please note, that proper technical execution of the Front Squat technique remains of highest priority.